swetha679/Implementation-of-Logistic-Regression-Model-to-Predict-the-Placement-Status-of-Student/README.md

 # Implementation-of-Logistic-Regression-Model-to-Predict-the-Placement-Status-of-Student

 ## AIM:
-To write a program to implement the the Logistic Regression Model to Predict the Placement Status of Student.
+To write a program to implement the Logistic Regression Model to predict the Placement Status of students.

-## Equipments Required:
+## Equipment Required:
 1. Hardware – PCs
 2. Anaconda – Python 3.7 Installation / Jupyter notebook